db

 total number of records to scan

-if true rowCallback will be called with all rows from the batch, not every row individually, batch size is defined by the count property
+if true rowCallback will be called with all rows from the batch, not every row individually, batch size is defined by the options.count property, used in scan

 as batch mode but the rowCallback is called synchronously as rowCallback(row, info)

-how many rows to process at the same time, if not given process sequentially
+how many rows or operations to process at the same time

-if 1 no scan will be performed if no primary keys are specified
+if true no scan will be performed if no primary keys are specified to prevent scanning large tables

 rowCallback function